HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 3. Install turntable ring, an open glass tray in cavity.

 4. Plug power cord into a separate and dedicated 15- to 20-amp electrical outlet.
-Ensure proper ground exists before use
+Ensure proper ground exists before use.

 5. Replace house fuse or turn breaker back on.

-6. Read the UVE CARE + USE & CARE MANUAL
+6. Read the USE & CARE MANUAL.

 7. KEEP INSTALLATION INSTRUCTIONS FOR THE LOCAL INSPECTOR'S USE.
 INSTALLATION INSTRUCTIONS